camillareis/camillareis.github.io/_pages/about.md

 Managing all tasks, responsibilities and interests simulataneously can be overwhelming, so I have many **systems and digital organization tools** that support me in not losing track and work efficiently.
 I am currently working on blog posts about the best digital research tools and organization tips, so stay tuned.

 In sum, my _passion for teaching and education_ characterizes me as a university assistant.
-My _curiosity and self-motivation_ drive me as a doctoral student.
+My _curiosity and self-motivation_ drive me as a researcher.
 And my _love for digital planning and organization tools_ helps me work solution-oriented and efficiently.